WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config67-EOL is made for stable release 6.7.X EOL
 - mywsl-config68-EOL is made for stable release 6.8.X EOL
 - mywsl-config69-EOL is made for stable release 6.9.X EOL
-- mywsl-config610 is made for stable release 6.10.X
+- mywsl-config610-EOL is made for stable release 6.10.X EOL
 - mywsl-config611 is made for stable release 6.11.X

 - mywsl-configrc is made for release candidate 6.12-rc